idalab-de/macbook-configuration/README.md

 The `-K` flag means that Ansible will prompt you for your sudo password before it executes the playbook.

-If it's your first time, go brew some coffee or tea because this will take a while
+If it's your first time, go brew some coffee or tea because this will take a while.

-### Using Vagrant to configure and run a virtual machine:
+### Testing and development - Using Vagrant to configure and run a virtual machine:

+You only need to read this if you want to test and/or develop this process in a virtual machine.

 First, Download:
 	vagrant - [https://www.vagrantup.com/downloads.html](Link URL)
 	virtualbox - [https://www.virtualbox.org/wiki/Downloads](Link URL)
 	download the extension package for virtualbox in the above link as well.